Long-time relative error analysis for linear ordinary differential equations with perturbed initial value

-Therefore, the smaller the right-hand side in (\ref{epsilonc<}), the earlier the onset of the asymptotic behavior}. \end{itemize} By comparing (\ref{epsilon<}) and (\ref{epsilonc<}), we observe the presence of the term $\frac{1}{2}\log\frac{1}{1-V_1}$ in (\ref{epsilonc<}).
-If $V_1$ is close to $1$, we could observe a delayed onset of the asymptotic behavior, compared to the case where $V_1$ is not close to $1$ or to the case where $\Lambda_1$ is real.
+Now, the proof proceeds as in Theorem \ref{onset1}. \end{proof} Therefore, the smaller the right-hand side in (\ref{complexepsilon<}), the earlier the onset of the asymptotic behavior.
+By comparing (\ref{realepsilon<}) and (\ref{complexepsilon<}), we observe the presence of the term $\frac{1}{2}\log\frac{1}{1-V_1}$ in (\ref{complexepsilon<}).
+If $V_1$ is close to $1$, we could observe a delayed onset of the asymptotic behavior, compared to the case where $V_1$ is not close to $1$ or to the case where $\Lambda_1$ is simple real.